mangalam-research/wed/README.rst

 Wed expects the XML files it uses to have been converted from XML to an ad-hoc HTML version.
-So the data passed to it must have been converted by `<lib/wed/xml-to-html.xsl>`_ Various schemas and projects will have different needs regarding whitespace handling, so it is likely you'll want to create your own ``xml-to-html.xsl`` file will import `<lib/wed/xml-to-html.xsl>`_ but customize whitespace handling.
+So the data passed to it must have been converted by `<lib/wed/xml-to-html.xsl>`_ Various schemas and projects will have different needs regarding white space handling, so it is likely you'll want to create your own ``xml-to-html.xsl`` file will import `<lib/wed/xml-to-html.xsl>`_ but customize white space handling.

 To include wed in a web page you must: